Joe Cerisano Time Line

 1978 Playing the north central rock and roll NJ club circuit 5 nights a week.

 1978 September Starts to integrate original songs into the cover song list.
-As a way to introduce original songs Joe says “Here something brand new by Bob Seger, even though the songs were written by Joe” Within six months R-Band is playing a whole set of Joe songs.
+As a way to introduce original songs (which club owner’s frowned on) Joe says “Here something brand new by Bob Seger, even though the songs were written by Joe” Within six months R-Band is playing a whole set of Joe songs.

 1979 May R-Band starts to go into NYC to play Monday nights at Great Gildersleeves in the Bowery.